msgai/netomi-chat-ios-app/README.md

 NetomiChat.shared.launch(jwt: nil) { errorData in
     // Handle any errors, e.g., present an alert
 }

+OR

+NetomiChat.shared.launchWithQuery("YOUR_SEARCH_QUERY_HERE", jwt: nil) { errorData in
+    // Handle any errors, e.g., present an alert
+}
 ```

 - `jwt` (optional): Include if you have an authenticated user token.